 Broward County Public Schools implemented Child Abuse Services in 1984, and much has been learned about the characteristics and needs of our students and their families.
 Our county is rich in cultural diversity and has families who have emigrated from many countries to seek new lives in the United States.
 Broward County is now an urban center in Florida, yet we have many families with rural roots.
 These differences in culture and geography produce significant opportunities to learn about the world and about our relationships with others.
 But they also produce conflict in some areas, especially how to best raise and discipline children.

 Everyone agrees that children need structure in their lives, limits to their range of behavior, and discipline.
 Yet, when asked about the way to discipline children, many diverging voices are heard.
 There are often almost as many different opinions as people involved in the discussion.
-Florida law permits parent to use Corporal Discipline (VIDEO CLIP) as long as it doesn’t harm a child.
+Florida law permits parents to use corpral discipline as long as it doesn’t harm a child.
 However, injuries that occur as a result of inappropriate or excessively harsh disciplinary action may be considered abusive.